Lawsuits Allege Zantac Use Caused Cancer

 Multiple voluntary recalls have been issued for Zantac and ranitidine drugs.
 In mid-September 2019, the FDA announced to the public that NDMA was found in ranitidine samples.
 On September 24, 2019, the first voluntary recall was issued concerning this finding, and Sandoz ranitidine capsules were recalled.
 Two days later, a voluntary recall was issued for over-the-counter ranitidine tablets (both 75 mg and 150 mg), labeled and sold by Walgreens, Walmart, and Rite-Aid and manufactured by Apotex Corp.

-In late October 2019, pharmaceutical company Sanofi announced a voluntary recall of their over-the-counter ranitidine products Zantac 150, Zantac 150 Cool Mint, and Zantac 75.
-Over the next few days, voluntary recalls were also issued for ranitidine oral solution from Lannett Company, Inc. and Novitium Pharma’s 150mg and 300mg capsules.
+Voluntary recalls were also issued for ranitidine oral solution from Lannett Company, Inc. and Novitium Pharma's 150 mg and 300 mg capsules.
 Between November 2019 and January 2020, an additional eight recalls of ranitidine products were issued.

 When Do You Need to Hire a Zantac Cancer Lawyer?

-- That you used Zantac or ranitidine.
-Those who are interested in pursuing compensation for cancer caused by Zantac will of course have to first prove that they actually took the medication Zantac or ranitidine.
+Those who are interested in pursuing compensation for cancer caused by Zantac will, of course, have to first prove that they actually took the medication Zantac or ranitidine.
 The easiest way to prove this would be to contact your doctor or pharmacy to get records of your prescriptions.
-If you bought the medication over-the-counter, it may be a little hard to prove that you took the medication but, through the help of your lawyer, it can be done using receipts and statements from your doctor.
+If you bought the medication over-the-counter, it may be a little hard to prove that you took the medication, but through the help of your personal injury lawyer, it can be done using receipts and statements from your doctor.

-- That you have cancer.
 Zantac and ranitidine are most commonly known to be harmful in the sense that they could cause cancer.
-So in order to file a claim, you will not only have to prove that you have cancer but that the type of cancer you have is linked to NDMA.
+So to file a claim, you will not only have to prove that you have cancer, but that the type of cancer you have is linked to NDMA.
 These two stipulations can easily be achieved with the help of your lawyer, doctors, and medical experts.

 Read What Leading Attorneys Say About Hiring a Zantac Cancer Attorney